rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 ## Creating tests

 To actually create a test, we should create a file with a `.spec.js` extension inside the `__tests__` folder.
-We could also have folders inside for organizing the tests, for example, one folder called `screens` and have inside one test per screen.
+We could even add folders inside for organizing the tests, for example, one folder called `screens` and have inside one test per screen.

-Inside these tests, we are going to use `describe()` just to describe what we want to test, `it()` (same as `test()`) to create the tests we want to have and `expect()` to create our expected behaviour.
-Also, we will be using `beforeEach()` to execute some code before each `it()` test.
+Inside these tests, we are going to use `describe()` just to describe what we want to test, `it()` (same as `test()`) to create the tests we want to have, `expect()` to create our expected behavior and `beforeEach()` to execute some code before each `it()` test.
 [Here](https://jestjs.io/docs/en/api) is a complete list of `jest` methods to use inside tests.

-Also, we use the `@testing-library/react-native` library to test our components behaviour.
+Correspondingly, we use the `@testing-library/react-native` library to test our components behavior.
 We could use `fireEvent` to fire a button pressed event or `waitFor()` to wait for promises results.
 [Here](https://www.native-testing-library.com/docs/cheat-sheet) is a cheat sheet with the possible methods to use.

 Notice that to know how to ask for a specific component, we can simply add the `testID="componentId"` property to the component we want to identify.
 To simplify, I already added this property to all the components we are testing.